Can we talk about 2015 just one more time?

 - 2 garlic cloves chopped

 - 2 TB plain whole milk yogurt Real yogurt contains "active live cultures."
 The culturesthe yogurt provide the probiotic boost.

 - 1 head romaine lettuce torn into pieces

 - 1/2 cup grape tomatoes halved

-- 1/3 cup grated parmesan or more is preferred
+- 1/3 cup grated parmesan cheese or more is preferred

 - Probiotic Caesar Salad Dressing see recipe above

 Probiotic Caesar Dressing:

 In a food processor (I use this one), add the anchovies, parmesan cheese, lemon juice, garlic cloves, whole milk yogurt, dijon mustard, and red wine vinegar.
 Pulse for 1 minute.